Cluster A. Bible

 MIN11 Practicum

-This course helps fulfil the requirements of practical ministry involvement built in all EuNC programmes.
-It is recommended that students will take this course during their first 60 ECTS and prior to taking the course Internship.
+This course helps fulfil the Learning Activities from practical ministry involvement built in all EuNC programmes.
+It is recommended that students take this course during their first 60 ECTS and prior to taking the course Internship.

 MIN20 Introduction to Church Music